AdobeDocs/cc-everywhere/README.md

 ##  Get Started
 1. Follow the steps in the [configuration page](docs/configuration.md) to sign up for an API key and register redirect URI patterns.

-2. Get started with the CCX SDK by following the steps in our [Quick Start](docs/quickstart.md) guide.
+2. Get started with the CC Everywhere SDK by following the steps in our [Quick Start](docs/quickstart.md) guide.